cdaller/multi_anonymizer/readme_new.md

 #### Database Tables with a unique id column

 The anonymizer reads all rows (`where` clause applied) and anonymizes all columns selected with their anonymization types.
+This allows to use column values of the same row as templates (e.g. for the consisten anonymization of email addresses).

+The id columns must be set by `id_column` (single value) or `id_columns` (array) properties.

+The following creates an sqlite database holding two tables and anonymize the content.
+In this case, the original values are overwritten!

 ```bash
 rm testfiles/my_database.db